OliverMKing/olivermking.com/content/posts/mechanical-keyboards.md

 Personally, I've found Acrylic to be the perfect medium between premium but not bank-breaking.
 Aluminum boards do feel nicer but if cost is an issue the acrylic boards are still great!
 My keyboards don't leave my desk so they don't need to be indestructible (acrylic and plastic are still very durable).

+### Plate

+The plate is a layer that sits on top of the PCB but under the top of the case.
+It helps hold the switches in and highly impacts sound.
+It commonly comes in brass and plastic.
+Again, one's not strictly better than the other and it comes down to preference.
+I've liked both but have found that metal plates are definitely better for me.

-## Layout
+### Layout

 For newcomers, it's often surprising how many different layout options keyboards have.
 More typical layouts are 60%, 65%, 75%, tenkeyless, 100%.
 The options for enthusiasts are almost endless with Alice, Split, Ortholinear, and other ergonomic layouts being popular.
 The reality is that with proper typing form, all these layouts should be comfortable.

 You can narrow down desired layout based on your every day use and deskspace.
 If you don't use the numpad, cut them out.
 If you don't use the function keys, cut them out.
 In a similar vein, if you don't commonly use something you can consider putting it on another layer.
 Again, a proper touch-typist should be able to bake simple "layers" for a few keys into their muscle memory with little effort.

 Alice is my favorite due to its ergonomic nature while not being so far from traditional layouts that I can't adjust as needed.
 Adapting to and from my work laptop keyboard is no problem.

-60%, alice, split
+There's other, more extreme, ergonomic layouts including split and what can only be described as "hand shaped".

+At the end of the day, layout is completely preference and typists can adjust to any popular layout.